gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 Specifies the variable that includes the credentials object for the Azure Information Protection unified labeling client to use when the local Windows account running the Azure Information Protection scanner or scheduled PowerShell commands cannot be granted the user right assignment to log on locally.

-Use the Get-Credentials cmdlet to create the variable that stores the credentials.
+Use the [Get-Credential](powershell/module/microsoft.powershell.security/get-credential) cmdlet to create the variable that stores the credentials.

 ```yaml
 Type: PSCredential